tomcatmwi/deep-nested-values/README.md

 ## How does it work? ##

-The regular JavaScript `Object` class now has 3 new methods to find, create, read and write deep nested values.
-Routes to the value can be specified as a period-separated string, such as: `nested.deepnested.cat`.
+There are two ways to use `deep-nested-values`: you can either import and call its methods, or extend default the `Object` class.

 # Methods

-## hasValue(route: string, createRoute: boolean = false)
+## hasDeepValue(data: object, route: string, createRoute: boolean = false)

 Returns a Boolean indicating whether the specified route exists within the object, and creates it if `createRoute` is `true`.

-## getValue(route: string)
+## getValue(data: object, route: string)

 Returns the value at the specified route, or `undefined` if not found.

-##  setValue(route: string, value: string | number, createRoute: boolean = true)
+##  setValue(data: object, route: string, value: string | number, createRoute: boolean = true)

 Sets the value at the route.
 By default, it creates the route if it doesn't exist.
 Returns a Boolean indicating success or failure.

+##  extendObject() ##

+Extends the JavaScript `Object` type with the above methods.
+Omit the `data` parameter when calling them.
+See examples below.
+Vue 3 doesn't seem to like this, so just use the regular methods instead.

 ## Examples ##

 ```
-require('deep-nested-values');
+import { getDeepValue, setDeepValue, hasDeepValue } from 'deep-nested-vales';

 const data = {
     something: 'nothing',